High School & College

 -

-Social Media Pros & Cons
+Social Media Pros & Cons (Unit 3: Lesson 18)

 When used thoughtfully and in moderation, social media can help us stay connected with friends and family, especially those who live far away.
 It can help us find communities of people who share our interests or experiences.
 It's also a powerful tool for learning about new topics and accessing information quickly.